Yashbaid19/auction-bot/README.md

 - **Web Browser** (Chrome, Firefox, Edge, etc.)

-### 🚀 For Render Deployment
+### 🚀 For Railway Deployment

 **Good news!** You don't need:
-- ❌ API keys or external service credentials
+- ❌ Complex configuration files
-- ❌ Manual database configuration (automatic with Blueprint)
+- ❌ Manual setup after deployment
-- ❌ Your PC running after deployment (app runs 24/7 on Render)
+- ❌ Your PC running after deployment (app runs 24/7 on Railway)

 **You only need:**
 - ✅ GitHub account (to host your code)
-- ✅ Render account (free tier available)
+- ✅ Railway account (free tier available with $5 credit)
 - ✅ That's it!
-Render handles everything automatically
+Railway handles everything automatically

-**See `RENDER_DEPLOYMENT.md` for complete deployment guide.**

 **Note**: No Redis, Celery, or Docker needed!
-This is a simplified Django-only version.
+This is a simplified Django-only version with `railway.json` configuration.

 ---